petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 but in order to achieve single button reproducibility all tools need to somehow be tied together.

+This will be a continued effort as new tools are developed, but as long as they provide APIs, the problem is tractable.

 ### Challenge 3: Dependency management

 ### Challenge 4: Bridging the interactive--batch divide